HYMN 5 Nobody Knows the Trouble I've Seen

 MEDITATION

-Some years ago, a friend of mine, noticed that every day about noon, a middle-aged woman entered the beautiful Baroque church sanctuary and sat there weeping.
+Some years ago a pastor friend of mine in Scandinavia noticed that every day about noon, a middle-aged woman entered the beautiful Baroque church sanctuary and sat there weeping.
 This went on for some time.
 One day, my friend went to her and asked if she could help.
 The woman looked up and pointed to the beautiful paintings of Jesus suffering.
 She noted, “I live a very successful and stressful life, and am expected to be cheerful all the time.
-Here is the only place I know where suffering is known and allowed.”
+Here is the only place I know where suffering is allowed.”

-Even in these times, our troubles can still be unuttered; even those closest to us,
+Even in these times, our troubles can still be unspoken; even those closest to us,

-may not know what is nagging away at us.
+may not know what is causing us to suffer.
 The spirituals express sorrows few of us

 can imagine, but they give us words to express our own sorrows.
 This spiritual